omega8cc/boa/docs/CLEANUP.md

 directory, are therefore recognised as valid and are **never** treated as ghosts.
 The same docroot detection keeps the per-account FTP `platforms/` symlinks and the codebase permissions correct for those platforms (see [PLATFORMS.md](PLATFORMS.md)).
+It is also where the nightly looks for a ghost site's directory on the account's other platforms and for the sites of an old empty platform: a platform alias keeps the path the platform was registered with, which for a Composer build can be its app root, so each platform is read at the docroot it serves.

 Every move here is **opt-in and off by default**.
 Out of the box each check runs in **dry-run**: it logs what it *would* move and changes nothing.
 You enable the